-The ratio of fatty acids and overall amount of fat in a pet food recipe is critical and, while omega-3 and omega-6 fatty acids have many health benefits, a balanced recipe formulation is critical to pet wellbeing.
-For example, a pet whose diet is too high in fat (for example, he or she may eat too many table scraps) may develop pancreatitis or gain weight due to consuming excess energy.
-A pet can also have symptoms indicating that his or her diet that is too low in fat, such as a poor quality coat and dry skin.
+The ratio of fatty acids and the overall amount of fat in a pet food recipe is critical and, while omega-3 and omega-6 fatty acids have many health benefits, a balanced recipe formulation is essential to pet wellbeing.
+For example, a pet’s diet that is too high in fat (for example, he or she may eat too many table scraps) may develop pancreatitis or gain weight due to consuming excess energy.
+A pet can also have symptoms indicating that his or her diet that is too low in fat, such as a poor-quality coat and dry skin.
 It is important for pet owners to consult with a veterinarian if they have questions about the appropriate amount of fat in their pet’s diet.

 On the Pet Food Label

 When selecting pet food, shoppers will see a minimum percentage of fat included on the “Guaranteed Analysis” (GA) of a pet food label.
 While listed as “Crude Fat,” this term does not indicate the quality of the nutrient or ingredients used, but instead is a term used to describe the method of measuring the nutrient content.
 Don’t forget when comparing wet and dry pet foods, the GA will look different due to the increased moisture in wet pet food.
 We provide tips on how to make an apples-to-apples comparison here.